 3D printing is an umbrella term for all the technologies operating on the principle of additive manufacturing.
 Over the course of the last three decades, a lot of new 3D printing technologies have been developed across the world and are still being developed.

-In this article, we compile a list of all the 3D printing technologies in existence today.
+In this 2021 update, we compile a list of all the 3D printing technologies in existence today.

-(Note, this list will be regularly updated to add the latest novel technologies.
+(Note, this list is regularly updated to add the latest novel technologies.
 We encourage companies with patented technologies to contact us to get their technologies added to this list)

 1.1 Fused Deposition Modelling (FDM)